arijit-ship/indirect-zne/experiments/README.md

 # Link Table

 The relevant links for different experiments are compiled in the table below.
+Usually a single Jupyter notebook has multiple figures, please the find the figure correctly.

 |Description|Link  |